 System Design Interviews

-For mid-level and senior roles, system design conversations are essential.
-Ask candidates to walk through how they'd architect a system relevant to your product.
+System design conversations are essential for mid-level and senior roles.
+Ask candidates to walk through how they’d architect a system relevant to your product.
 This reveals three things at once: experience depth, trade-off reasoning, and communication skills.
-It's hard to fake deep systems knowledge, which is exactly why this format works so well.
+It’s hard to fake deep systems knowledge, which is exactly why this format works so well.

 Behavioral and Culture Fit